open-edge-insights/eii-core/README.md

 ## Video pipeline analytics

-This section provides more information about working with video pipeline.
+This section provides more information about working with the video pipeline.

 ### Enable camera-based video ingestion